Bukidnon woodcock: Behaviour and ecology

-It is found in montane forest above 1000m on Luzon and Mindanao.
-Shy and secretive, it rests by day on the forest floor and is active at night.
 These birds fly in a wide circuit over the forest, giving a loud, metallic, rattling `pip-pip-pip-pip-pip` interspersed by very quiet grunts.

-Behaviour

 Little is known about the bird in the wild.
 It is described as having a "roding" display flight in January to March just before dawn, like other birds of the genus.
+Nest has been recorded in February and September with 2 eggs.